nearprotocol/nomicon/src/Runtime/Runtime.md

 ## Scenarios

 * Financial transaction -- we examine what happens when the runtime needs to process a simple financial transaction;
-* Contract call transaction -- the scenario when the user calls a contract.
+* Cross-contract call -- the scenario when the user calls a contract that in turn calls another contract.

 ## Components
 The components of the runtime can be described through the crates: